10 Crucial Considerations During a Retail Technology Selection

 As you navigate your selection journey, you may find areas where you need external support to fully and successfully complete one or more of these steps. enVista’s retail technology experts can take you through the entire process, from defining goals and requirements, to navigating the vendor landscape and narrowing down your selection via customized demonstrations, RFPs and more.

-1. Understand the problem you’re trying to solve and the gap between your current- and future-state.
+1. Understand the problem you’re trying to solve and the gap between your current- and future-state before selecting a new technology to integrate.

 Adding a new software system to your retail technology stack does not happen in a vacuum.
 The reason for selecting a new system should always be to solve a challenge or enable future goals.
 Whether you’re aiming to improve end-to-end inventory visibility, reset your foundational operations, gain a comprehensive understanding of demand or leverage AI capabilities, it’s important to understand why you are selecting a new piece of technology.